CT4nk3r/save-the-biscuits/README.md

 5. The extension should now be installed and visible in your extensions list.

 ## Usage
-1. Click on the "Save the Cookies" extension icon in the Chrome toolbar.
+1. Click on the "Save the Biscuits" extension icon in the Chrome toolbar.
 2. The popup will appear, displaying the cookies for the current webpage.
 3. Use the provided options to save or manage your cookies as needed.